-The term 'Hedge Fund' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Hedge Fund' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A hedge fund is an investment fund which are commonly only open to a specific group of investors.
 These investors pay a large performance fee each year, commonly a certain percent of their funds under management, to the manager of the hedge fund.
 Hedge funds are very minimally regulated and are therefore are able to participate in a wide array of investments and investment strategies.

 Literally every single hedge fund pursues its own strategy of investing that will establish the kinds of investments that it seeks.
 Hedge funds commonly go for a wide range of investments in which they may buy or sell short shares and positions.
 Stocks, commodities, and bonds are some of these asset classes with which they work.

 As you would anticipate from the name, hedge funds typically try to offset some of the risks in their portfolios by employing a number of risk hedging strategies.
 These mostly revolve around the use of derivatives, or financial instruments with values that depend on anticipated price movements in the future of an asset to which they are linked, as well as short selling investments.

 Most countries only allow certain types of wealthy and professional investors to open a hedge fund account.
 Regulators may not heavily oversee the activities of hedge funds, but they do govern who is allowed to participate.
 As a result, traditional investment funds’ rules and regulations mostly do not apply to hedge funds.